-Cayuhoga Valley National Park
+Cuyahoga Valley National Park

 The 2022 March Mammal Madness WILD North America COYOTE is from Cuyahoga Valley National Park in Ohio.
 The Park includes forest and grassland, as well as river and wetland ecosystems.
 Within this system, coyote are omnivores eating a mix of plants and smaller prey.
-Working in a group, go to irma.nps.gov/NPSpecies/Search/SpeciesList and look up other mammal species that live alongside the coyote in the park ecosystem.

-- 1) Select your park (Cayuhoga Valley National Park), category (Mammals), click circle for full list.
-The list will have dozens of species, many with familiar names - 2) Find species and fill in species common names that match the criteria to complete the tables below.
-Make sure the species is currently confirmed to be in the park from the "Occurence" column - 3) Note if the species is Abundant (A), Common (C), Uncommon (U), or Rare (R) next to their common name. - 4) Cross out the remaining box(es) if there are fewer than 3 species that meet the criteria in each table column
+Working alone, go to irma.nps.gov/NPSpecies/Search/SpeciesList and look up other mammal species that live alongside the coyote in the park ecosystem.
+First select your park (Cuyahoga Valley National Park), category (Mammals), click circle for full list.
+The list will have dozens of species, many with familiar names.
+Find species and fill in species common names that match the criteria to complete the tables below.
+Make sure the species is currently in the park from the "Occurence" column.